fabianmendozaospina/networkly/readme.md

-# Networkly
+# NETXOS

-This web application was designed for a fictional platform similar to LinkedIn called 'Networkly', and includes features such as fetching data random-user API and LocalStorage.
+This web application was designed for a fictional platform similar to LinkedIn, and includes features such as fetching data random-user API and LocalStorage.
 Below are more the details about the project.

 ## 🔗Project Demo
-You can see the live demo of the project [here](https://fabianmendozaospina.github.io/networkly/).
+You can see the live demo of the project [here](https://fabianmendozaospina.github.io/netxos/).

 ![](./assets/img/readme1.png)